edwardvmills/NURBSlib_EVM/README.md

 ## NURBSlib_EVM
 My python scripts for creating surfaces in [FreeCAD](http://freecadweb.org/).

-At this time, none of the entities created by these scripts are parametric.
-This is the rough workflow prototyping phase.
-If/when the surface creation methods reach my minimum goals, i intend to make them parametric (currently underway. most basic objects are now parametric. manipulation tools still needed).
+This is the rough workflow prototyping phase. most basic objects are now parametric.
+The workflow is based on sketches drawn in FreeCAD 0.17 or later.
+The sketches are used to comtrol NURBS curves and surfaces.

 The ultimate goal is to implement a set of tools that require *very few points and tangents/normals* to generate NURBS surfaces of high continuity.
 I have some ideas as to what constitutes an efficient and intuitive input/interface structure.
 This is very personal, and cannot address all individual preferences.